-When Germany had its hands free for an attack in the west, the Battle of France began in May 1940, and the same Blitzkrieg tactics proved just as devastating there.
-The Wehrmacht bypassed the Maginot Line by marching through the Ardennes forest.
+When Germany had its hands free for an attack in the west, May the Battle the of France began in 1940. same Blitzkrieg tactics proved iust devastating as The Wehrmacht bypassed the Maginot Line by marching through the Ardennes forest.
 A second German force was sent into Belgium and the Netherlands to act as a diversion to this main thrust.
 In six weeks of savage fighting the French lost 90,000 men.
 [198][199]